rui314/mold/CONTRIBUTING.md

 This will be done for you automatically if you use ``git commit -s``.
 Reverts should also include "Signed-off-by". ``git revert -s`` does that for you.

+We assume that any contribution that's 10 lines or less does not meet the threshold of originality and therefore copyright does not apply.
+You don't need to add a "Signed-off-by" line to such small commits.